urrutiag/destin/README.md

 The bioinformatic pipeline requires cloning the git repostory from github, where yourPathToDestinRepo is your path to the local cloned repository

+Running the vignettes also requires cloning the git repository

 ```bash
 cd yourPathToDestinRepo
 git clone https://github.com/urrutiag/destin.git